Springe direkt zu Inhalt

 All course participants are expected to imbibe these principles by treating other course participants--including the instructors, possible guests, other students and student assistants--, with courtesy and respect.
 Comments should be factual, constructive, and free from harassment.
 Students are encouraged to disagree with other students, but disagreements must be constructive, based on facts, documentation and/or experiences rather than prejudices and personalities.
 All members will promote an atmosphere of mutual respect.
 At the beginning of classes, students can elect a student representative to voice comments and concerns.
 Please contact the student representative or the instructor if you have suggestions for improving the classroom environment.
 Students may also email their respective instructor directly.
 All instructors in the department aim to create a course using DEIB.
 If you require accommodations, please do let us know immediately.
 We are always happy to consider creative solutions that do not compromise the intent of the assessment or learning activities.
 We welcome feedback that will assist us in improving the usability and experience for all students.

-Courses at the History Department: Summer Semester 2024
+Courses at the History Department: Winter Semester 2024/25

-North American Studies Course Catalog (Summer Semester 2023/24)
+North American Studies Course Catalog (Winter Semester 2024/25)

 BACHELOR PROGRAM